B.A., Yale University; Ph.D., Harvard University

 Assistant Professor of History

-Historian of early American and Native American history, English colonialism and cultural encounters, American frontiers, and violence in American history.
+Historian of early American and Native American history, English colonialism and cultural encounters, environmental history, and violence in American history.

 Katherine Grandjean holds a B.A. in History from Yale University and a Ph.D. in History from Harvard University.
 Her research explores early English colonization and the encounter with Native peoples, as well as the origins of American violence.
 Her work has been supported by the Andrew W. Mellon Foundation, the American Philosophical Society, the Massachusetts Historical Society, the American Historical Association, and the Charles Warren Center for American History, and has appeared in such journals as the William and Mary Quarterly, American Quarterly, and Early American Studies.
 A recent essay, “New World Tempests: Environment, Scarcity, and the Coming of the Pequot War,” won the American Society for Environmental History's 2012 Alice Hamilton Prize for Best Article and the William and Mary Quarterly’s 2014 Douglass Adair Memorial Award.